lobobabysaurus/TicTacTechno/ui/README.md

-# TicTacToeOnlineUI
+# TicTacTechnoUI
-User Interface for the Tic Tac Toe Online game
+User Interface for the Tic Tac Techno Game using React and Redux